 The inside of cabinets, cupboards, drawers, etc.

-c.
-Mechanical equipment area of Central Mechanical Plant, Central Stores Area, and warehouse Area.

 13. Frequency Schedule/Quality Control

 Contractor shall provide, in writing, a calendar schedule of the exact day or date(s) all weekly, monthly, semi-annual and annual services shall be performed or commenced for the entire contract term.
 Schedule should be provided within one week of startup or within time agreed upon Agency contact and Contractor.